Emergency-Response-Demo/erdemo.io/admin_consoles.md

 # 3. Kafdrop Web Console
 The open-source [kafdrop](https://github.com/obsidiandynamics/kafdrop) admin console for Kakfa / Red Hat AMQ Streams is included as a KNative Service in the Emergency Response demo.
 This admin console provides insight regarding topics, partitions, consumer groups and messages.
-You can access this utilize this admin console as follows:
+You can access and utilize this admin console as follows:

 1. Point a browser tab to the output of the following command:
     ```